-The increase in Takeda's income tax expense between the years ended March 31, 2021 and 2022 was primarily due to a current year tax charge for AbbVie break fee case, lower tax benefits from legal entity reorganizations compared to prior year, write down of deferred tax assets associated with carried forward net operating losses in Japan, partially offset by the lower tax charges from divestments compared to prior year, reduction of deferred tax liability on undistributed profits as well as a decrease in blended state tax rates in the US.
+The increase in Takeda's income tax expense between the years ended March 31, 2021 and 2022 was primarily due to a tax charge in the year ended March 31, 2022 arising from a tax assessment involving Irish taxation of the break fee Shire received from AbbVie in connection with the terminated offer to acquire Shire made by AbbVie in 2014.
+Tax expense related to the write down of deferred tax assets from carried forward net operating losses in Japan and lower tax benefits from legal entity reorganizations were partially offset by a reduction of deferred tax liabilities on undistributed profits and a decrease in US blended state tax rates.